Mali has embedded trade and sectoral strategies into its current Growth and Poverty Reduction Strategy, with the support

+Mali has embedded trade and sectoral strategies into its current Growth and Poverty Reduction Strategy, with the support

+>

-The aim of the project is to support the development of agricultural value chains (shea almond, gum arabic, mango and livestock).
-Private sector capacities are strengthened through training, support for the improvement of quality of goods and equipment acquisition.
-These activities are carried out in partnership with industry associations.
+> EIF is working to support the development of agricultural value chains like shea almond, gum arabic, mango and livestock.
+Private sector capacities are strengthened through trainings and support for the improvement of quality of goods and equipment acquisition.

-- The EIF supports the UTRAFRUY fruit processing unit, which produced 5659 pots of mango jam (220 grams each) and 1517 pots of mango compote in 2015, with promotional sales totaling approximately US$3,778.
+> - The EIF supports the UTRAFRUY fruit processing unit, which produced 5659 pots of mango jam (220 grams each) and 1517 pots of mango compote in 2015, with promotional sales totaling approximately US$3,778.

-- Equipment was provided to actors in the mango value chain, including 200 spray bottles, 1,500 pulverisers and 1,000 productive suits.
+> - Equipment was provided to actors in the mango value chain, including 200 spray bottles, 1,500 pulverisers and 1,000 productive suits.

-- 200 actors involved in the mango value chain were trained on good agricultural practices and phytosanitary treatment techniques for mango orchards.
+> - 200 actors involved in the mango value chain were trained on good agricultural practices and phytosanitary treatment techniques for mango orchards.

-- Support to the mango value chain contributed to the increase of both fresh and processed mango exports, which totaled to approximately US$22 million in 2015.
+> - Support to the mango value chain contributed to the increase of both fresh and processed mango exports, which totaled to approximately US$22 million in 2015.

-- 116 women were trained in techniques to improve the quality of shea almonds in the region of Ségou.
+> - 116 women were trained in techniques to improve the quality of shea almonds in the region of Ségou.

-EIF is working to reduce poverty by increasing the revenue of producers, collectors and exporters.
+> EIF is working to reduce poverty by increasing the revenue of producers, collectors and exporters.
 Work is centered in six regions, including some of the most vulnerable provinces of Mali.
-It is also part of regional efforts to create a “Great Green Wall of Africa” with the goal of halting the advance of the Sahara desert.
-This is significant for Mali because over 60% of Mali’s total surface area is already either arid or semi-arid.
+EIF support is part of regional efforts to create a “Great Green Wall of Africa” with the goal of halting the advance of the Sahara.
+This is significant for the country as over 60% of it's total surface area is already either arid or semi-arid.

-- 177 gum arabic cooperatives have now been established at the local level, and 19 unions of gum arabic cooperatives have been established at the district level.
+> - 177 gum arabic cooperatives have now been established at the local level, and 19 unions of gum arabic cooperatives have been established at the district level.